Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 The Missing Observability Layer

 As of April 2026, a substantial body of AI agent observability work exists at the application layer — what agents say, how they reason, which tools they invoke.
-No prior published specification addresses observability at the coordination layer — the infrastructure agents use to discover and invoke capabilities across organizational boundaries.
+Based on the review summarized in the Status Note above, no prior published specification addresses observability at the coordination layer — the infrastructure agents use to discover and invoke capabilities across organizational boundaries.
 Anthill fills that gap.

-Every existing AI agent observability specification addresses the application layer — monitoring agent behavior within deployments.
+Every existing AI agent observability specification reviewed addresses the application layer — monitoring agent behavior within deployments.
 Anthill addresses a categorically different question: is the neutral coordination infrastructure itself behaving with integrity?
-This distinction — operator-observable versus infrastructure-observable — defines a new observability category that Anthill is the first published specification to address.
+This distinction — operator-observable versus infrastructure-observable — defines a new observability category that Anthill aims to address.

 Signal Taxonomy